 The primary goal is to protect the existing and natural vegetation of the Tahoe Region.
-In areas that have been disturbed, TRPA Code Chapter 6o, Water Quality, requires protection of vegetated areas and the revegetation of disturbed areas.
-TRPA Code Section 61.4, Revegetation, sets forth the requirements of revegetation.
+In areas that have been disturbed, TRPA Code Chapter 25, Best Management Practice Requirements, requires protection of vegetated areas and the revegetation of disturbed areas.
+TRPA Code Chapter 77, Revegetation, sets forth the requirements of revegetation.
 This landscaping section addresses revegetation requirements in the built environment.

 Landscaping can be used to successfully integrate the built environment into the natural environment.
 It can also provide pleasant outdoor spaces for people, mitigate noise and air quality impacts, and help screen undesirable elements.
-Regional climatic and physiographic conditions generally impact landscape and plant materials and must be taken into account early in the design process.
+Regional climatic and physiographic conditions generally impact landscape and plant materials, and must be taken into account early in the design process.
 It is recommended that landscape design and planning take advantage of the different visual environments in formulating a design theme or concept.
-The purpose of this section, Landscaping, is to establish regulations for the development, installation and maintenance of landscaped areas within the Tahoe Plan Area and Washoe County, without inhibiting creative landscape design.
+The purpose of this section, Landscaping, is to establish regulations for the development, installation and maintenance of landscape design.
 The intent of these regulations is to protect the public health, and safety and welfare by:

-- Increasing compatibility between residential, commercial and industrial land uses; - Enhancing the economic viability of the County and the quality of living for residents and visitors by creating an attractive appearance of development along streets and highway; - Reducing heat, glare, noise, erosion, pollutants and dust by increasing the amount of vegetation; - Preserving significant ecological communities, and desirable existing trees and vegetation best suited for the local microclimate; and - Maximizing water conservation through established conservation principles and practices, and through proper landscape and irrigation planning, design and management.
+- q Increasing compatibility between residential, commercial and industrial land uses; - q Enhancing the economic viability of the County and the quality of living for residents and visitors by creating an attractive appearance of development along streets and highway; - q Reducing heat, glare, noise, erosion, pollutants and dust by increasing the amount of vegetation; - q Preserving significant ecological communities, and desirable existing trees and vegetation best suited for the local microclimate; and - q Maximizing water conservation through established conservation principles and practices, and through proper landscape and irrigation planning, design and management.